canvas-medical/documentation/collections/_api/practitioner.md

                     description: Type the reference refers to (e.g. "Location").
               - name: valueAttachment
                 type: json
+                description: >-
+                    Value of extension.<br><br> The `valueAttachment` attribute is needed for the signature extension where the `url` is `http://schemas.canvasmedical.com/fhir/extensions/practitioner-signature`.
+This attribute represents the attachment of the practitioner’s real handwritten signature file. <br>
+                    **Note: There is a temporary extension that will contain the presigned URL for the Attachment; this will be provided while we migrate to static URLs that will require bearer authentication to retrieve attachment files.
+Use this extension for backward-compatible URLs until the migration is completed.**
+                create_and_update_description: >-
-                description: Value of extension.<br><br> The `valueAttachment` attribute is needed for the signature extension where the `url` is `http://schemas.canvasmedical.com/fhir/extensions/practitioner-signature`.
+                    Value of extension.<br><br> The `valueAttachment` attribute is needed for the signature extension where the `url` is `http://schemas.canvasmedical.com/fhir/extensions/practitioner-signature`.
 This attribute represents the attachment of the practitioner’s real handwritten signature file.
                 attributes:
                   - name: data
                     type: string
                     description: A base64-encoded file.
                     required_in: create
                     exclude_in: search, read
+                  - name: extension
+                    description: Extension for backward-compatible URLs
+                    type: json
+                    exclude_in: create, update
                   - name: url
                     type: string
                     description: Uri where the data can be found.